hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/03-Centralization.md

     d.
 At step k (k>=1), node A’s basic PR is always the same as node C’s basic PR at step k-1.

-    Ans: xcd, xacd
+    Ans: xbcd, xcd, xacd

-## PageRank and Centrality in a real-life network
+    a.
+True: Markov-Chain modeling
+    b.
+False: the first step is 0.25 and then 0